IntrovertHedgehog/3hsnk/content/homepage/vintage.md

 ---
 title: Vintage
 draft: false
 slogan: Fly as high as you want.
 Run as far as you wish.
-But whenever you require a place to return, we will always be there.
+Whenever you require a place to return, we will always be there.
 imgLeft: images/cay.jpeg
 imgRight: images/sancaulong.jpg